-- Impairment of long-lived assets impairments are excluded because they do not occur in the ordinary course of the Company's ongoing business operations, are inherently unpredictable in timing and amount, and are non-cash, so their exclusion facilitates the comparison of historical and current financial results. - Separation costs direct and incremental costs incurred in connection with the Separation from the Former Parent, including audit, legal, and other fees paid to third-party advisors as well as direct and incremental costs associated with the separation of shared corporate functions which are not part of the Company's ongoing operations. - Tax indemnification adjustment- tax benefit and indemnification payable adjustments reported in Miscellaneous income (expense), net and income tax expense related to an indemnification agreement with the former owners of Tempel Steel Company ("Tempel") as a result of a first quarter of fiscal 2025 favorable tax ruling in one of the jurisdictions in which Tempel operates.
+- Impairment of assets impairments are excluded because they do not occur in the ordinary course of the Company's ongoing business operations, are inherently unpredictable in timing and amount, and are non-cash, so their exclusion facilitates the comparison of historical and current financial results. - Restructuring activities restructuring activities consist of items that are not part of the Company's ongoing operations, such as divestitures, closing or consolidating facilities, employee severance (including rationalizing headcount or other significant changes in personnel), and realignment of existing operations (including changes to management structure in response to underlying performance and/or changing market conditions). - Separation costs direct and incremental costs incurred in connection with the Separation from the Former Parent, including audit, legal, and other fees paid to third-party advisors as well as direct and incremental costs associated with the separation of shared corporate functions which are not part of the Company's ongoing operations. - Tax indemnification adjustment tax benefit and indemnification payable adjustments reported in Miscellaneous income (expense), net and income tax expense related to an indemnification agreement with the former owners of Tempel Steel Company ("Tempel") as a result of a first quarter of fiscal 2025 favorable tax ruling in one of the jurisdictions in which Tempel operates.
 The indemnification agreement, which was entered into with the former Tempel owners at the time the Company acquired Tempel, provides protection to the Company from rulings by tax authorities through the acquisition date. - Pension settlement gain pension lift-out transaction to transfer a portion of the total projected benefit obligation of the Tempel pension plan to a third-party insurance company, which resulted in a pre-tax non-cash gain reported in Miscellaneous income (expense), net, is excluded as it is not part of the Company's ongoing operations. - Gain on land sale sale of unused land on the campus of the Tempel subsidiary in China, which resulted in a pre-tax gain in Miscellaneous income (expense), net, is excluded as it is not part of the Company's ongoing operations.